 Themes: Whistleblower/civil society space protection

-Last updated: October 2018
+Last updated: December 2020

-Concrete: Concrete | New: Not New | Ambitious: Somewhat Ambitious
+Concrete: Concrete | New: New | Ambitious: Somewhat Ambitious

 ACRC Offers KRW 1.73 Billion in Compensation for Reporting Corruption or Public Interest Violation